-The metro area population has grown significantly since the creation of the Met Council.
+The metro region's population has grown significantly since the creation of the Met Council.
 The population has doubled from 1960 to 2020 (Figure 6), climbing from 1.5 million residents to 3.2 million residents, and it is forecast to continue to increase to slightly over 4 million by 2050.
 Without careful planning and best management practices, this growing population can place significant stress on water availability and quality (Damania, 2019).
 This is a crucial concern for us, as we support regional growth and ensure sustainable water resources.
 Policies, planning, and investment will be needed to prevent conflicts between these goals.

-Seven-County Metro Area Population (2030-2050 forecasted values)
+Seven-County Metro Area Population

-Figure 6: Seven-county Metro Area population and forecasts, 1960-2050 (US Census Bureau, n.d.; Metropolitan Council, 2021)
+Figure 6:Seven-county metro region population and forecasts, 1960-2050